 - Do not delegate the task of handling the bank account or transferring money to another person.

-- Do not look for Bajaj Finserv’s customer care helpline number on Google, Facebook or other social media channels.
-Call our representative on the number +91-8698010101 or send an e-mail to email@example.com for a quick resolution.
+- Do not look for Bajaj Finserv’s customer care helpline number on Google, Facebook, X (formerly known as Twitter), or any other social media platform.
+Contact us on +91-8698010101 or e-mail your query or grievance to firstname.lastname@example.org.

 - Do not entrust your details to any stranger on social media platforms.